LukasTD/NaoParse/README.md

 1. Grab the latest Morrighan release [here](https://github.com/exectails/Morrighan/releases), and place it on your Mabinogi folder, usually `C:\Nexon\Library\mabinogi\appdata`.
 2. From here, you can choose the way you would like to launch the game with Morrighan.
 If you would like to use the nexon launcher, make a .bat in the same folder with `Morrighan.exe code:1622 verstr:248 ver:248 locale:USA env:Regular setting:file://data/features.xml logip:35.162.171.43 logport:11000 chatip:54.214.176.167 chatport:8002 nxlauncher` and use that.
 Otherwise, you can use anything that is able to edit the command line options to Client.exe.
 For example, if you wish to launch the game via [Kanan Launcher](https://github.com/cursey/kanan-new), all you would need to do click Customize Command Line, and set it to this `C:\Nexon\Library\mabinogi\appdata\Morrighan.exe code:1622 verstr:248 ver:248 locale:USA env:Regular setting:file://data/features.xml logip:35.162.171.43 logport:11000 chatip:54.214.176.167 chatport:8002`.
 Keep in mind of the folder path, if you have a different one.
-3. From the moment the Mabinogi Client is launched, and Morrighan is running, you can launch Nao Parse.exe, which you can grab the latest from [here](https://github.com/Iuke121/Nao-Parse/releases).
+3. From the moment the Mabinogi Client is launched, and Morrighan is running, you can launch Nao Parse.exe.

 ## FAQ/Notes
 **This project is a work in progress and I worked on it for learning purposes**